top of page

 Office with a View

-My research primarily shines a light on the pathways through which early-life circumstances shape future health and well-being, including childhood socioeconomic (dis)advantage, education, and disability.
-My current work explores the intersections of early life environments (family, school, neighborhood), psychological resilience, and health across early adulthood.
+My academic research examines how early life experiences, statuses, and resources shape health and well-being over the life course.
+Recent work, such as my dissertation, shines a light on the pathways through which early-life circumstances shape future health and well-being.
+These three papers explore the interconnections between early life environments (family, school, neighborhood), psychological resilience, and health across early adulthood.

 CONTACT ME